 101. Hinduism is the major religion in Himachal Pradesh.
 More than 95% of the total population adheres to the Hindu faith and majorly follows Shaivism and Shaktism traditions

 We bet you didn’t know most of the things about this amazing state.
-Apart from going on vacations to various places here, we have never really looked into the facts that make Himachal Pradesh among the top tourist places and best states of the country.
+Apart from going on vacations to various places here, we have never really looked into the facts that make Himachal Pradesh among the top tourist places and best states in the country.
 Besides, being a favorite holiday destination, it is home to hidden gems and some of the amazing offbeat tourist destinations in India.
 So, next time you go on a trip to Himachal Pradesh, you can surely boast about your knowledge and make the most of it too!